Estimated reading time: 4 minutes

 Dogs display their anxiety in different ways.
 Some dogs may bark, whilst others may chew the door or other objects in the room.
-You may even return to find your dog panting of salivating; these things all occur due to increased heart rate or activity.
-Urinating or defecating in the house can happen when you are not there; if this doesn’t happen when someone is around, it could be a sign that they are pining.
-Any of these behaviours above could be a sign that your dog is anxious when left alone.
-If they do not occur when you are home, then it is probably the case that it is anxiousness causing it.
+You may even return to find your dog panting or salivating; these things all occur due to increased heart rate or activity.
+Urinating or defecating in the house can happen when you are not there; if this doesn’t happen when someone is around, it could signify that they are pi ing.
+These behaviours above could signify that your dog is anxious when left alone.
+If they do not occur when you are home, it is probably the case that it is anxiousness causing it.

 What can you do about it?

-Separation anxiety in dogs is one of the most common behaviours faced by dog trainers.
-If your dog is exhibiting these symptoms, the first thing to do is reduce the time the dog is left alone and then build it up.
-Make sure that before you go out anywhere that your dog has been walked and fed so that they are well-exercised and not hungry.
+Separation anxiety in dogs is one of the most common behaviours dog trainers ace.
+If your dog exhibits these symptoms, the first thing to do is reduce the time left and build it up.
+Make sure your dog has been walked and fed before you go out anywhere to be well-exercised and not hungry.

-Leave your dog in the place where you would like them to be when you go out, and leave the room for five minutes.
-When you come back in do not greet them or make eye contact; do not make a big deal out of it.
-Then, build this time up so that the dog realises that you can come and go without any fuss.
+When preparing your dog to be left.
+Leave your dog where you would like them to be when you go out, and leave the room for five min tes.
+Do not greet them or make eye contact; do not make a big deal out of it.
+Then, build this time up so the dog realises you can come and go without fuss.

-Once your dog copes with these absences, you can then put your coat on, get your keys and anything else you would normally get before you leave.
-Just leave the dog for a short period in the room alone, and again return without eye contact or attention.
+Once your dog copes with these absences, you can put your coat on and get your keys and anything else you would typically get before you leave.
+Leave the dog alone for a short period in the room and return without eye contact or attention.

-These days, with the use of modern technology, you can set up a camera and spy on your pet when you are out of the house to see what he really does get up to, and for how long his anxious behaviour lasts for.
-This means that you can also quickly return home to him, to comfort him and reassure him that all is well in his world.
+These days, with modern technology, you can set up a camera and spy on your pet when you are out of the house to see what he gets up to and how long his anxious behaviour lasts.
+This means you can also quickly return home to him to comfort him and reassure him that all is well in his world.